armstrongttwalker-alt/test-sphinx-multiproject/docs/user/security.rst

 Version 3.2.0
 ~~~~~~~~~~~~~

-:ref:`changelog:Version 3.2.0` resolved an issue where a specially crafted request
 could result in a DNS query to an arbitrary domain.

 This issue was found by `Cyber Smart Defence <https://www.cybersmartdefence.com/>`_